 - Excess fees for physicians who take Medicare but don’t accept the Medicare approved amounts as full payment.

-- Health care from any doctor or hospital in the United States who is a Medicare approved provider.
+- Services from any doctor or hospital in the United States who are Medicare approved.

 - Emergency health care you may need if you travel outside the United States.